We see you are located in China.

 Life sciences

-The life sciences supply chain is in a constant flux.
+The life sciences supply chain is in constant flux.
 Pharmaceutical companies are constantly engaged in making the right products in the right way at the right time.
-They need to orchestrate all operations, from chemical synthesis or biological fermentation through drug product manufacturing, packaging, and distribution.
+They must orchestrate all operations, from chemical synthesis or biological fermentation to drug product manufacturing, packaging, and distribution.

 Card image cap